Tao-11-chen/AirSim_UE/README.md

 For beginners, refer to https://zhuanlan.zhihu.com/p/619214564, which is a great Chinese tutorial.

+Then you need to find a good scene for your Unreal Engine.

 **Tips:**

 Install it on Linux is not recommended because you can't create your Unreal Project there, it means you still need to use Windows to create the project and transfer it to the Linux system.